How to Move Gym Equipment Without Breaking a Sweat

 Now that your home gym equipment is nice and clean, it’s time to pack up the small gym items and accessories first.
 These items include yoga mats, jump ropes, and exercise bands.
 You should create a moving box inventory list and split up the items accordingly.

 It’s best to use a large rubber band to hold your yoga mat in place.
-Rolling up your jump ropes and resistance bands will help save on space in the moving boxes.
+Rolling up your jump ropes and resistance bands will help save space in the moving boxes.

-4. Remove Your Gym Flooring Last
+5. Remove Your Gym Flooring Last

 Once every piece of equipment is out of your home gym, it’s time to take the gym flooring with you.
 This step only applies if you have interlocking tiles that you laid down, such as foam or rubber.
 It’s best to take pictures of the flooring before removing it so you can recreate the same pattern in your new home.

-How to Move Any Large Items
+How to Move Large Gym Equipment

 Keep in mind that even if you don’t have a full home gym, you can still hire a mover to help move one large item.
 Whether moving a treadmill or a multi-faceted weight machine, you’ll want to compact the larger items as much as possible.
 This step can be as simple as folding up a treadmill, but it also may involve completely disassembling a machine.
 If you have the machine’s original manuals, consult those to see whether they contain any specific moving instructions.